 - Your creditors can no longer engage in collection activities or take legal action to recover the debt (no more collection calls or wage garnishment).

 - Any current legal proceeding initiated by your creditors is halted the moment you file your consumer proposal thanks to a stay of proceedings.

-- Whether your repayment term is 5 months or 5 years, you will pay zero interest
+- Whether your repayment term is five months or five years, you will pay zero interest.

 - You do not have to declare bankruptcy to settle your debt.

 If you are dealing with unmanageable debt, bankruptcy is not your only option.
 A consumer proposal may be an appropriate alternative.
 A Licensed Insolvency Trustee can help you evaluate both solutions by showing you how they would apply in your case.